nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > If product has already been assigned to supplier, the system will notify you.

 ### Un-assigning a product to supplier: `unassign`

-Allows the user to remove or "unassign" products from their current supplier, useful if the store manager decides to stop sourcing a particular product from a supplier or switch to a new one.
+This feature allows you to remove the assigned supplier from the previously connected product.
+Useful if the store manager decides to stop sourcing a particular product from a supplier or switch to a new one.

 Format: `unassign pr/PRODUCT_NAME su/SUPPLIER_NAME`

-Example Commands:
+Example:
 - `unassign Tissue Paper Jacob Smith` Unassigns product named `Tissue paper` to supplier named `Jacob Smith`

 > **Important**: